fae-exe/kamoshigay/README.txt

 	on tick:yield 0.1*(coldKamoshikas) cappyness
         req:1 coldKamoshika

-    *coldExplorer
-	name:Cold explorer
-	desc:Gives a very heavy coat to a kamoshika so it can face its fear and explore the wilds in search of Capricrystals! cost:100 capriCrystals, 1 coldKamoshika
-	tags:job
-	on tick:yield 0.5 capriCrystal

-     *bigBlanket
-	name:Big blanket
-	desc:The caprinaes can all huddle under this big blanket for warmth.
-It is woven from a thread synthesized using cappyness. cost:10 cappyness
-	tags:healcold
-	on tick:yield 0.2*(coldKamoshikas) cappyness
-	req:10 coldKamoshikas

     *toyBox
 	name:Toy box
 	desc:For a fleeting moment, the sad serows will be very happy to have toys to play with.